msmccormack/DATA440/Project_1.md

 Most of the ADM1s contain 3 or less ADM2s.
 Some ADM2s (particularly in Dakar and Thies) have substanstially higher populations than even some ADM1s, which makes sense.

 The subdivisions of Senegal that I chose to be the base for my agent-based model of de facto settlements are Ndidy and Ndoulo, which are ADM3's that make up the entirety of the ADM2 Diourbel, which is inside of the ADM1 Diourbel.
 Ndoulo had a population of 219,298 people in 2019, while Ndidy had a population of 104,096 people.
 I chose to model these two areas because Diourbel's proximity to Dakar meant that there would be a decent amount of people to model, but at the same time it wouldn't be too urban of an area to model.
-The initial plot of Ndoulo and Ndidy showed me that Ndoulo has a large population in its south central area, but there are smaller towns and settlements.
-Ndidy was much less populated, and the settlements seemed like they would be sporadically scattered around.
+The initial plot of Ndoulo and Ndidy showed me that Ndoulo has a large population in its south central area, but there are a few smaller towns and settlements scattered around the outskirts.
+Ndidy was entirely sparsely populated, and the settlements seemed like they were sporadically scattered around.
 Thus, I figured this would be a good area to model and try to capture the smaller settlements in the north, as well as the larger city.
-I also figured that roads, health care facilities, and other features would help explain my models.
+I also figured that roads, health care facilities, and other features would help explain my models and possibly connect these settlements in the north with the larger ones down south.
 The plot below shows the spread of population in Ndoulo and Ndidy (the southern half of the division is Ndoulo).

 ![](Diourbel_ADM23.png)

-The population distribution for Ndoulo and Ndidy, shown via map/geometric bar plot, is as follows:
+The population distribution for Ndoulo and Ndidy by ADM4, shown via map/geometric bar plot, is as follows:

 ![](Ndoulo_Ndidy.png)